 Miele cleans up in satisfaction ratings

-In 2017, one appliance brand generally shone brightest – Miele.
+In 2018, one appliance brand generally shone brightest for yet another year – Miele.
 While not known as a particularly cheap brand, Miele evidently leaves a lot of Aussie customers satisfied with their purchases.
 Miele is a German manufacturer wheeling and dealing in a lot of different appliances, big and small.
 Many of its products are still made in Germany, known for being durable and reliable, while also water, energy efficient and ease to use.
-Miele was rated five stars for overall satisfaction in 2017 in the following categories:
+Miele was rated five stars for overall satisfaction in 2018 in the following categories:

 This goes to show that consumers just like you see the benefit of paying a little extra for quality.
 Cheap appliances can certainly do a job for you in the short-term, but if you want long-term value, it could pay to spend more upfront.